AeneasVerif/charon/README.md

   data.
 Some constants (like borrows compiled as constants) are not supported yet, and will be desugared by introducing temporary variables.

-Rk.: most of the transformations above are applied through micro-passes.
+**Remark**: most of the transformations above are applied through micro-passes.
 Depending on the need, we could make them optional and control them with flags.
 If you want to know more about the details, see `translate` in `src/main.rs`, which applies the micro-passes one after the other.

-Rk.: if you want to know the full details of LLBC, have a look at: `types.rs`, `values.rs`, `expressions.rs` and `llbc_ast.rs`.
+**Remark**: if you want to know the full details of LLBC, have a look at: `types.rs`, `values.rs`, `expressions.rs` and `llbc_ast.rs`.

 We also reorder the function and type definitions, so that for instance if a function